koranke/object-verifier/README.md

 # ObjectVerifier

 ## Purpose:
-QA test framework for assertions.
+QA test framework for assertions in Java.
 To assert that an expected custom object and an actual custom object are equal or pass other comparison criteria.
 No special supporting code in the custom class is needed.
 There is no need to implement an equals method.